 Keenan Wellar co-founded the LiveWorkPlay organization in 1995, and has served as the Co-Leader and Director of Communications since 1997.
-LiveWorkPlay helps the community welcome people with intellectual disabilities, autistic persons, and individuals with a dual diagnoses to live, work, and play as valued citizens.
+LiveWorkPlay helps the community welcome and include people with intellectual disabilities, autistic persons, and individuals with a dual diagnoses to live, work, and play as valued citizens.

 From a startup with just two staff, LiveWorkPlay has grown to a team of 25 with over 150 volunteers and more than 200 community partners.
 Keenan’s calling to this work started with a happy accident, as he revealed at a 2014 conference panel of the Association for Fundraising Professionals.

 Mr. Wellar has undergraduate degrees in history and education from uOttawa, is a certified Ontario teacher, and completed a Masters of Applied Linguistics and Discourse studies at Carleton University.
 He holds a Professional Certificate in Non-Profit Marketing from the Sprott School of Business and is a BoardSource Certified Governance Trainer.
 In 2018 he became a Core Gift Master Facilitator.

 In 2015, Keenan authored The Courage to Fail, the Will to Succeed: Twenty Years of the LiveWorkPlay Experience 1995-2015 a celebration of a community that has never stopped learning together.
 With a foreword by social capital guru Al Condeluci, the book demonstrates how best intentions are never enough: making communities stronger means continuously challenging our own words and actions.

 After being recognized with an individual United Way Ottawa Community Builder Award in 2010, LiveWorkPlay itself was celebrated as a Community Builder of the Year in 2013.
 Keenan also served as Focus Area Champion for the Employment of People with Disabilities from 2012-2015.
 In 2019 LiveWorkPlay was named Ottawa’s Best Non-Profit by the Ottawa Board of Trade and Ottawa Business Journal at the “Best Ottawa Business Awards.”
 In 2021 the Canadian Association for Supported Employment (CASE) honoured LiveWorkPlay with the Wiltshire Award of Excellence in Supported Employment.